 Vodafone is the last of the three major telcos to offer an annual phone upgrade option.
 Here’s what you need to know if you’re interested in a new phone from Vodafone every year.

 Vodafone was the last of the major three network telcos to offer a deal that allows you to trade in your existing handset for a new one after only 12 months on a 24 month contract.
 Telstra has offered its New Phone Feeling deal for some years now, and Optus joined it with its New Phone Trade Up deal back in March.

-How much does New Phone Every Year cost?
+How much did New Phone Every Year cost?

-Like other telcos, if you opt to take up the New Phone Every Year offer, there’s a flat administrative fee to pay irrespective of any other costs.
-In Vodafone’s case it’s a set $149 fee, which is the same price Telstra charges for its New Phone Feeling upgrade offer, but higher than the $99 Optus charges for its New Phone Trade Up option.
+Like other telcos, if you took up the New Phone Every Year offer, there was a flat administrative fee to pay irrespective of any other costs.
+In Vodafone’s case it was a set $149 fee, which is the same price Telstra charges for its New Phone Feeling upgrade offer, but higher than the $99 Optus charges for its New Phone Trade Up option.

-When you opt to take up New Phone Every Year and pay your fee, your existing contract is effectively terminated and you sign up for a new two year contract at the prevailing rates with your new handset.
+When you took up New Phone Every Year and paid your fee, your existing contract was effectively terminated and you had to sign up for a new two-year contract at the prevailing rates with your new handset.

-Vodafone’s New Phone Every Year applies to any plan signed up for since 2 September 2016 and before 15 August 2017, so if you signed with Vodafone prior to or after that period you are not eligible for this deal.
+Vodafone’s New Phone Every Year applied to any plan signed up for since 2 September 2016 and before 15 August 2017.
+If you signed with Vodafone prior to or after that period you are not eligible for this deal.

 What happened to my existing phone?

-In order to take advantage of the New Phone Every Year deal, you’ve got to trade in your existing handset, which must be in good working order.
-Vodafone defines these criteria as follows:
+In order to take advantage of the New Phone Every Year deal, you needed to trade in your existing handset, which had to be in good working order.
+Vodafone defined these criteria as follows:

 - The phone needs to be turned on and off.